cloudify-cosmo/cloudify-packager/README.md

 ### PreReqs
 The packager uses the following 3rd party components:

-- make
+- make -*for installing packages on the packager server*
-- python-setuptools
+- python-setuptools -*also for installing packages on the packager server*
-- rubygems
+- rubygems -*for downloading ruby gems*
-- git
+- git -*for cloning the packager repo*
-- python-dev
+- python-dev -*for fabric, mainly*
-- curl
+- curl -*for rvm installation*
-- fpm ()
+- fpm -*main packaging framework*
-- fabric >=1.4
+- fabric -*...*
-- pip >=1.5
+- pip >1.5 -*for downloading python modules*
-- jinja2
+- jinja2 -*for creating scripts and configuration files from tempates*
-- rvm
+- rvm -*for more gem installation requirements*
+- opnejdk-7-jdk -*for maven*
+- maven -*for building the orchestrator - will be removed once the orchestrator is pythoned*
+- nodejs

-a bootstrap script is provided to install the above packages.
+- pika -*to send events to rabbitmq if it's installed on the packaging server* a bootstrap script is provided to install the above packages.

 ### Structure